-Have you ever wondered which the most playful cat breeds are?
+Have you ever wondered what the most playful cat breeds are?

-Keep on reading to discover 7 of the most energetic and mischievous cat breeds in the world!
+Keep reading to discover seven of the most energetic and mischievous cat breeds in the world!

 These kitties absolutely know how to have a good time!